Breast cancer is highly treatable if detected early. We promote early detection in 3 ways:

 - yearly mammograms – starting at age 40 and every year afterward.

-- yearly physician exams – ask Dr. O’Sullivan to show you best way to do self-exams
+- yearly physician exams – ask our providers to show you best way to do self-exams

 If you have a new breast lump or your mammogram is abnormal, you will need a breast biopsy to check for cancer cells.
-If you are diagnosed with cancer Dr. O’Sullivan will help coordinate your care with a breast surgeon and oncologist.
+If you are diagnosed with cancer we work hard to help coordinate your care with a breast surgeon and oncologist.
 Treatment for breast cancer may include surgery then either chemotherapy or radiation.

 Cervical cancer is often without symptoms until it is advanced.
 That is why it is so important to have an annual Pap smear to screen for early changes in the cervical cells.
 Cervical cancer is 100% preventable by having a yearly Pap smear and following up as recommended if it is abnormal.
 We prevent cancer by removing the abnormal cells before they become cancerous.
 If you smoke, please quit !
 Quitting smoking will greatly improve your chances of fighting cervical cancer.
 Treatment for cervical cancer may include hysterectomy or pelvic radiation.

 Uterine cancer is the most curable of all gynecological cancers if detected early.
 It often causes either heavy bleeding or bleeding at a time you should not be bleeding, between periods or after menopause.
-If you have had changes in the amount or timing of your bleeding, inform Dr. O’Sullivan.
+If you have had changes in the amount or timing of your bleeding, inform your provider as soon as possible.
 Factors that increase your risk for uterine cancer:

 - high blood pressure